Supply Chain Visa Sponsorship Jobs in Connecticut

 Which companies in Connecticut sponsor visas for supply chain roles?

-Pratt & Whitney, Sikorsky Aircraft, Henkel, and Synchrony Financial are among Connecticut employers with documented H-1B sponsorship histories for supply chain and operations positions.
+Pratt & Whitney, Sikorsky Aircraft, Henkel, and Synchrony Financial are among Connecticut employers with documented H-1B visa sponsorship histories for supply chain and operations positions.
 Large pharmaceutical and medical device companies operating in the New Haven corridor also sponsor regularly.
 Sponsorship tends to be more consistent at established manufacturers and multinationals than at smaller logistics firms.

 Which visa types are most common for supply chain professionals in Connecticut?

 The H-1B is the most common visa for supply chain analysts, procurement managers, and operations roles that require a bachelor's degree in a specific field like supply chain management, engineering, or business.
-L-1 transfers apply when a candidate is relocating from a foreign office of a Connecticut-based multinational.
-TN status covers Canadian and Mexican nationals in qualifying operations or engineering roles.
+L-1 visa transfers apply when a candidate is relocating from a foreign office of a Connecticut-based multinational.
+TN visa status covers Canadian and Mexican nationals in qualifying operations or engineering roles.

 Which cities in Connecticut have the most supply chain sponsorship jobs?